DanielTockan/Rainforest-Store/README.md

 - Learned and gained confidence with a new programming language (Python and SQL) in a condensed time-frame
 - Achieved all stretch goals involving the backend
 - Error free experience using git, ie losing data or mismanaged conflicts
-- Gained a stronger sense of my strengths and weaknesses as an Engineer, and my preference towards writing in Python and back-end devlopment(I still do enjoy front-end)
+- Gained a stronger sense of my strengths and weaknesses as an Engineer, and my preference towards writing in Python (I still do enjoy JavaScript)

 <br>